Revamping Canada’s Anti-Money Laundering Rules: What’s New, What’s Changed and What It Means for Business

 Thankfully, the provisions of the draft regulations that applied the requirements of the travel rule to domestic transfers (other than SWIFT MT-103s) has been removed.

 The requirements to report large cash transactions and EFTs are currently triggered where the transaction is for more than C$10,000 or where there have been smaller transactions over a 24-hour period that total C$10,000 or more that are conducted by, or on behalf of, the same person or entity.
 In these circumstances, the transactions will be deemed to be a “single transaction” and therefore reportable.

 The new Regulations amend the “single transaction” rule.
 They also extend the rule to both casino disbursements and to the receipt of virtual currency.

-The single transaction rule now provides that multiple transactions of less than C$10,000 made over a 24-hour period will be deemed to be a single transaction (and therefore reportable) where the RE knows that:
+The single transaction rule now provides that multiple transactions that total C$10,000 or more made over a 24-hour period will be deemed to be a single transaction (and therefore reportable) where the RE knows that: